Is White Noise Bad Or Good For Sleeping?

 While the machines don’t always drown out the noise intrusions, they do complement them.
 They aurally color the sounds allowing the individual to sleep undisturbed.

-Hospital critical care units especially can be full of these random, disruptive noises.
-A 2016 study from Iran showed that a white noise machine could be beneficial for drowning out those noises, helping those patients sleep better.
+Hospital critical care units can be full of these random, disruptive noises.
+A 2016 study from Iran showed a white noise machine could be beneficial for drowning out those noises, helping those patients sleep better.

 With all of the beeps and chirps on critical care equipment, there’s a lot of noise to drown out.